autoware_agnocast_wrapper#

 - Only

-ApproximateTimeandExactTimesynchronization policies are supported. - Maximum 2 message types per
+ApproximateTimeandExactTimesynchronization policies are supported. - 2 to 8 message types per

-Synchronizer. connectInput()is not supported; passSubscriberreferences at construction time.
+Synchronizer.
+Upstreammessage_filterssupports up to 9, but the registration path this wrapper uses caps it at 8. connectInput()is not supported; passSubscriberreferences at construction time.

 Usage example#